Benford's law and the C$\beta$E: The Selberg integral and some first implications

 where $Z_N$ is a normalising constant.
 Because of the rotation invariance of the measure, there is no dependence on $\theta$ of the above integral.
 We can thus set $\theta=\pi$ and obtain

 We use $M_N(it/2,it/2,\beta/2)$ to evaluate the integral, and $M_{N}(0,0,\beta/2)$ to obtain the normalizing constant.
 Combining the two results, we obtain:

 and this gives us the result, when rearranged. \end{proof} Lemma \ref{lemma:charfngammafn} can be found in \cite{Su}.
 There is an alternative proof without relying on the Selberg integral \cite{Bourgade,BHNY}.
-Indeed, the joint probability distribution function \eqref{eq:betaEnsemble} can be obtained as the eigenvalue distribution of a unitary matrix constructed out of random Verblunsky coefficients.
-Based on this identification one can write $D_{N,\beta}(0)$ as the product of independent beta distributed random variables (with different parameters).
+Indeed, the joint probability distribution function \eqref{eq:betaEnsemble} can be obtained as the eigenvalue distribution of a unitary matrix constructed out of random Verblunsky coefficients \cite{KillipNenciu}.
+Based on this identification one can write $D_{N,\beta}(0)$ as the product of independent (but not identically distributed!) random variables.
 This also explains the product structure on the right-hand side of \eqref{eqn:charfn}.

-The next two lemmas are straightforward corollaries of Lemma \ref{lemma:charfngammafn}, which yield expressions for the characteristic function, which we can analyse for different ranges of $t$.
+The following straightforward corollary of Lemma \ref{lemma:charfngammafn} yields an expression for the characteristic function, which is suited for the analysis of the characteristic function for $|t|>\sqrt{\log N}$, that is beyond the standard deviation.